Baumkuchen is a traditional German cake. It is baked on a stick, layer by layer, while turning.

 In Hungary, the cake is known as “Kürtőskalács” (see photo) and is made of a different kind of (yeast) dough.
 Strips of dough are wrapped around the cylindrical shaped spit, patted down smoothly, brushed with egg, dipped in sugar and baked over charcoal.
 When taken off the spit, a 25-30cm (10-12 inches) long cake resembling a tube is formed.
 It is served sprinkled with cinnamon, crushed nuts, coconut or sprinkles, and tastes best when eaten while still warm.
 The Czech version Trdelník is similar to the Hungarian one, but adds walnuts.

 However, the most recent addition to the Baumkuchen heritage is Japan.
 In 1919, the German baker Carl Juchheim moved from Germany to China and from China to Japan and baked a Baumkuchen there.
 Since then, the cake, also called “Baumkuchen” in Japan, has begun its success story and is now almost ubiquitous.
 You can find simple snack cakes in stores or beautifully packaged large cakes for weddings.
 Baumkuchen now is a part of Japanese food culture.
-It is more moist and soft in the Japanese version than the original German version.
+It is moister and softer in the Japanese version than the original German version.

 In 1881, the Merrie Monarch King Kalakaua (see photo) was the first king ever to undertake a world tour.
 For more than 200 days, he visited many countries in Asia and Europe.
 During his tour, he also visited Berlin for one week.
 There he dined a few times with German members of the royal family.
 At that time, Baumkuchen was already very popular among the aristrocracy and we therefore assume that King Kalakaua was the first Hawaiian to eat a Baumkuchen.